mrdandelion6/Learn-to-Code/README.md

 ---
 ### Learn Shell Script
 Located in the `shell-script` directory.
 Made for someone who has never seen Shell Script before.
+This material is very brief and most of it is pertaining to the course **CSC209 at UofT**, but anyone who wants to learn a little Shell Script may find this useful.

 `notes.sh` only contains notes and is not intended to be ran as a script.
 Rather, users may read through `notes.sh` and test commands in a bash terminal or create their own script in `myscript.sh`.
 To execute `myscript.sh` from shell, cd to the directory containing my script.sh and run the following command:
 ```